maximehulliger/Brabra/dev/readmeDev.md

 install `Eclipse Java EE..`, `Eclipse Java Web..`, `Eclipse Web..`.

-look for `JST server` and install everything.
+look for `JST server` and install everything (3).

+Then we create a local

 you can just skip from 5.1 to 5.4 and 6.